Michael-ctrl/Beef-Supply-Chain/README.md

   * Upload data related to tokens

 ### Regulator UI (Marcus)
-  *  Vote the meet by the given token ID
+  * Vote the meat by the given token ID
+  * Upload images and other MSA data